PandoraThanator/zhuzhangzhen.github.io/_pages/markdown.md

       As depicted above, the varying <strong>unknown</strong> load mass m_d(t) = 1.5&times;sin(5t) + cos(2t) is exactly estimated <strong>without phase
       lag</strong>,
       and the control input signal is tolerated for real systems compared with the conventional Levant's Observer.
-      This new algorithm will bring significant values in industrial applications like </strong>motor control</strong>, </strong>chassis control</strong> and etc.
+      This new algorithm will bring significant values in industrial applications like <strong>motor control</strong>, <strong>chassis control</strong> and etc.
 </p>